Cave of the Winds (Colorado): Tourist attraction

 stripped the cavern of many of the stalactites.

 Snider continued to excavate and began preparations for guided tours.
 The Cave of the Winds quickly became one of the established attractions of the young Manitou resort area.
 Cave of the Winds has been in continuous operation since 1881 – making it one of Colorado’s oldest visitor attractions.
 Electrical lights were added in 1907, and visitors began traveling to the cave in even greater numbers – first by carriage and railroad, and later by car.

+The cost has increased over the years.
+In 2025 the admission price was USD$28 for adults, USD$18 for age 4 to 12.

 Geology

 About 500 million years ago during the Ordovician period warm shallow seas covered the Pikes Peak region of Colorado.
 The seas were home to abundant shell creatures that accumulated on the sea floor when they died.
 The layers built up for millions of years and were eventually compacted and hardened into the rock known as limestone.
 The geological name for the limestone layer found in the cave is Manitou Limestone.